zfcampus/zf-mvc-auth/README.md

 service that you're attempting to grant or restrict access to.

 For the typical ZF2 based action controller, this array is keyed with `actions`.
-Under this key, each action name for the given controller service with an associated *permission array*.
+Under this key, each action name for the given controller service is associated with a *permission array*.

-For `zf-rest` based controllers, a top level key of either `collection` or `entity` is used.
+For [zf-rest](https://github.com/zfcampus/zf-rest)-based controllers, a top level key of either `collection` or `entity` is used.
 Under each of these keys will be an associated *permission array*.

-A permission array consists of a keyed array of either `default` or an HTTP method.
+A **permission array** consists of a keyed array of either `default` or an HTTP method.
 The values for each of these will be a boolean value where `true` means _an authenticated user is required_ and where `false` means _an authenticated user is *not* required_.
 If an action or HTTP method is not idendified, the `default` value will be assumed.
-If there is no default, the behavior of `deny_by_default` upper level key will be assumed.
+If there is no default, the behavior of the `deny_by_default` key (discussed above) will be assumed.

 Below is an example: